 - Put more than 8,000 miles per year on your bike

-- Plan to keep your bike 5 years or longer
+- Plan to keep your bike five years or more

-Now, let’s take another look at the mathematics of vehicle service contracts — a category that includes the extended service plans offered by Discount ESP for motorcycles.
+Let’s take another look at the mathematics of vehicle service contracts, a category that includes the extended service plans offered by Discount ESP for motorcycles.

 In the example above, we’re being asked to make a decision based on the averages.
 But averages can be misleading.
 They don’t show the spread of results.
 They don’t take into account extreme results which can pull the average up or down.
 This is especially important to know when evaluating the likelihood and cost of motorcycle repairs because there is so much variability based on mileage, cost, and conditions.